Deliciously baked and not fried, these easy to make Dark Chocolate Donuts with Peanut Butter Glaze will be ready in 30 minutes!

 This came out amazing!
 They are moist, delicious and healthier than your typical fried donuts with tons of sugar.

 And the peanut butter glaze?
-It's just melted peanut butter!
+Just melted peanut butter with no added sugars!

 - For the donuts: